sokoloowski/adm/report/src/63-lstm.md

 ### Results

-Achieved results were better than all previous ones, but only by few percent.
-However this problem can depend on the quality of the data and will be further and wider discussed on the summarization chapter.
-Learning curve was't so smooth this time, and model showed signs of overfitting after first 30 epochs.
+The achieved results were better than all previous ones, but only by a few percent.
+However, this issue can depend on the quality of the data and will be further discussed in the summarization chapter.
+The learning curve wasn't as smooth this time, and the model showed signs of overfitting after the first 30 epochs.

 ![While the learning curve is not as elegant as that observed in [@fig:dense-learning-curve], it nevertheless demonstrates potential.](images/lstm_accuracy.png){#fig:lstm-learning-curve width=60%}